Trinh T. Minh-ha, USA 2004, 98 min, English OV

-Night Passage’ is considered one of the two feature films by Trinh.
-That’s one possible angle.
-Inspired by Kenji Miyazawa’s 1927 novella ‘Milky Way Railroad’, the book is received as a fantasy classic and as a children’s book.
+›Night Passage‹ is considered one of the two feature films by Trinh.
+This is one possible point of view.
+Inspired by Kenji Miyazawa’s 1927 novella »Milky Way Railroad«, the book is received as well as a fantasy classic and as a children’s book.
 Thus the film also oscillates between genres, fiction and document.
 What can be said with certainty: Two young women embark on a journey.
-The journey is a metaphor for the passage between life and death; their vehicle of travel is both a train compartment and the camera itself.
-In addition, ‘Night Passage’ is much more: the film reflects on new spaces for action in the universe of the digital.
+The journey stand as a metaphor for the passage between life and death; their vehicle of travel is both a train compartment and the camera itself.
+In addition, ›Night Passage‹ is much more: The film reflects on new spaces for action in the universe of the digital.
 It offers a reference system of signs, which in sum also contains the colonial matrix of US history.
-And last but not least, it is a foray into California’s artistic avant-garde, in which it is by no means decided, where the boundaries between poetry, technology and esotericism lie – or whether they are relevant at all.
+And last but not least, it is a foray into California’s artistic avant-garde, in which it is by no means decided where the boundaries between poetry, technology and esotericism run – or whether they are relevant at all.